nlnzcollservices/Tiktok_collecting_tool/README.md

 2. When little window appears, input link to the TikTok video or profile URL and choose a folder to save the videos.

 3. Click "Run!" to start the downloading process.
+4. Let the app open you FireFox instance drived by "geckodriver.exe" and selenum.
+Refresh if required.
+Complete a cute TikTok puzzle to prove that you are human.

 ## Maintenance